Accenture/mercury/extensions/websocket-notification-example/README.md

 ## Using this template

-HelloNotification, InitialLoad, UserChannels and UserSession are designed to be reusable module for generic websocket notification.
+HelloNotification, InitialLoad, UserChannels and UserSession are designed to be reusable for generic websocket notification.
 You should be able to use them out-of-the-box without modification.

 HelloAuthentication is a place-holder.
 Please change the "getUser" method accordingly.